-III.3.3.
+III.3.5.
 Labour market instruments

 In order to hire unemployed people the companies may approach the local Labour Office, which can support entrepreneurs using various labour market instruments.
-The main forms of assistance include the following activities:
+The main forms of assistance include the following measures:

-1. Assistance in the process of recruiting employees with suitable qualifications.
-First of all, the Labour Office collects and disseminates the job advertisements and informs entrepreneurs about potential candidates; it then initiates and organises contacts and interviews unemployed people and employers.
+1. Assistance in the process of recruiting employees with the required gualifications.
+First of all, the Labour Office collects and disseminates the job advertisements and informs entrepreneurs about potential candidates; it then initiates and organises contacts and interviews unemployed persons and employers.
 The Labour Office can also be informed about the current situation and planned changes to the local labour market.
 Often there are also various organised events, such as labour exchanges.
-Assistance in the process of recruitment is also carried out by career consulting services, which are provided in order to define the profile of candidates or iob advertisements.
+Assistance in the process of recruitment is also carried out by career consulting services, which are provided in order to define the profile of candidates or job advertisements.

-- 2. Intervention works This kind of program provides subsidised jobs to unemployed people based on an agreement between the Labour Office and an employer.
-The program is targeted at unemployed people who are in difficult situations on the labour market.
+2. Intervention works - This kind of program provides subsidised jobs to unemployed people based on an agreement between the Labour Office and an employer.
+The program is targeted at unemployed people who are in difficult situation on the labour market.
 The Labour Office reimburses the wage costs of people hired under the program to employers.
-The duration of this scheme and the amount reimbursed depends on the target group. - 3.
-The preparation of new workplaces This type of subsidy can be offered as reimbursement against the cost of purchasing workplace equipment.
-The amount of this reimbursement is limited and cannot be higher than six times the average monthly salary in Poland. - 4.
-On the job training Based on this program, the Labour Office may delegate the person to the training without concluding an employment contract with the employer.
+The duration of this scheme and the amount reimbursed depends on the target group.

+3. The preparation of new workplaces - This type of subsidy can be offered as reimbursement of the cost of purchasing workplace equipment.
+The amount of this reimbursement is limited and cannot be higher than six times the average monthly salary in Poland.

+4. On the job training - Based on this program, the Labour Office may delegate the person to the training without concluding an employment contract with the employer.
 The duration of this work experience can be from a minimum of three months to a maximum of 12 months.
 In such cases, the selected group will be paid by the Labour Office.
+When the training period ends, it is possible to conclude the work agreement with selected candidates.

+Investment Incentives

-When the training period ends, it is possible to conclude the work agreement with selected candidates. - 5.
-Financial support for training programmes for all potential employees who may acquire new qualifications or vocational skills through practical work performance at a given post. - 6.
-The reimbursement of social security contributions in the case of the employment of an unemployed person delegated by the Labour Office.
+5. Financial support for training programmes for all potential employees who may acquire new qualifications or vocational skills through practical work performance at a given post.

+6. The reimbursement of social security contributions in case of the employment of an unemployed person delegated by the Labour Office.
 The reimbursement of social security contributions up to 300% of the minimum monthly salary in Poland is based on the contract concluded between the prefect and the employer.
-The amount can be reimbursed only after the fulfilment of two conditions: that the person delegated by the Labour Office has been employed full-time within 12 months and that the employee is still employed after 12 months.
+The amount can be reimbursed only after the fulfilment of two conditions: that the person delegated by the Labour Office is employed in a full-time position within the next 12 months and that the employee is still employed after this time.